flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Enabling this preference shows the Throttle Layout Switch button in the Throttle Screen action bar to allow quick changing between to preset Throttle Layouts.
+Enabling this preference shows the Throttle Layout Switch button in the |T-S| Action Bar to allow quick changing between to preset Throttle Layouts.

-Clicking on this button will immediately change the layout of the Throttle Screen between the layouts select in the `First Screen Layout`_ and `Second Screen Layout`_ preferences.
+Clicking on this button will immediately change the layout of the |T-S| between the layouts select in the `First Screen Layout`_ and `Second Screen Layout`_ preferences.

 First Screen Layout
 '''''''''''''''''''''''''''''''''''